Nordth/istu-testing-2021-2022-en/task04.md

 If any of entered passwords are empty print message "Enter passwords".

-If old password is not corrent, print message "Wrong old password"
+If old password is not correct, print message "Wrong old password"

 If length of new password less than 8 characters, print message: "Too short password"